 This designer breed is a great designer breed to consider if you are looking for a loyal and playful breed.
 One of the more popular names of this designer breed use is The French Pitbull Dog.

-The French Bulldog and American Pit Bull Terrier share a lot of similar traits, making the French Pitbull Dog a great designer dog.
+The French Bulldog and American Pit Bull Terrier share a lot of similar traits, making the French Bulldog Pitbull Mix Dog a great designer dog.

 This medium-sized dog will be a playful companion to your children, be your couch buddy, and will be eager to please you.